 Oil Banjo Bolt

-The oil banjo bolt thing borders on the apochraphal.
-I was there, first at the corporate office and later at the dealership, when these bikes were introduced and were afterward current models.
+The oil banjo bolt thing is apochraphal.
+I was there, first at the corporate office and later at the dealerships, when these bikes were introduced and were current models.
 The shaft drive (Sabre, Magna) and chain drive (Interceptor) bikes have different oil banjo bolts.
-The difference is the shaft drive bikes' bolt has a jet construction, something Honda also did on the early inline fours in the same area, the beginning of the oil path to the top end.
-Of course on 1st-gen V4s this path looks like a steel tube, whereas on the SOHC fours it's a drilled passageway in the cylinder casting and head casting.
-The V4 shaftie bolt is different because its oil feeds its unique part, the right angle drive, whereas the chain drive bike didn't have this unique oiling need, so its bolt was plain Jane, no jet construction at the end of the bolt.
-However, some wise guy noticed the difference between the two bolts and began spreading the misinformation that replacing the jetted bolt for the non-jetted (speaking strictly of shaftie V4s) was a good field fix for supposedly oil starved cams.
-However, oiling had nothing to do with the cam issues, and besides, lowering the oil pressure (which presumably would increase its flow) was by no means a good idea, and further and more importantly, was not sanctioned by American Honda.
-In fact we (I was there at AHM) categorically recommended against the modification, having learned about it early on.
+They were different because on one bike the oil goes to the right angle drive, requiring a change in pressure.
+The chain drive bike didn't have this oiling need.
+However, some wise guy noticed the difference between the two bolts and began spreading the idea that replacing the jetted bolt for the non-jetted was a good field fix for supposedly oil-starved cams.
+However, oiling had nothing to do with the cam issues anyway.

 V4 Design Runs Hot, Contributes to Cam Failures

 Honda V4 engines didn't run excessively hot, surely not as hot as the CBX1000 model Honda.
 Heat had nothing to do with it.
 Lubrication had nothing to do with it.
 The phases of the moon had nothing to do with it...